StuartDaniells/RSP_Pico_OLED_Display_Proj/README.md

-### To display custom serial data (SDA) and a serial clock signal (SDL) with time intervals on an OLED dislay utilizing a Raspberry Pi Pico microcontroller.
+### To display custom messages with sleep time intervals, sent via the serial data (SDA) and a serial clock line (SDL) pins on the OLED dislay utilizing a Raspberry Pi Pico microcontroller.

 ## Video:
 https://youtu.be/aEoX2eRExoA